Pritesh-Lad/PLDataStructs/README.md

 5. Add `-lc++` in the target's build settings, under the `Other Linker Flags`, to let the Xcode know that you want to link the C++ library code.

 ## Usage

+All the binary tree implementations of this library are inherited from `PLBTree`, a base class that defines the basic binary tree behaviours.
+Thus, they follow similar properties & APIs.

+However, the following guide demonstrates usage using `PLBalancedBTree`.
+If your implementation doesn't require a balanced tree, you may use `PLOrderedBTree` for a simple BST implementation.

+(Explore the [API reference](https://pritesh-lad.github.io/PLDataStructs/) for more details)

 ### Import the library header
 To use the data structures from this library, import the library header in your objective-C++ file.